-- (a) Demonstrating an understanding of special education requirements, including: - 1.
-Provision of a free and appropriate public education in accordance with federal and state law, - 2.
-Provision of education in the least restrictive environment in accordance with federal and state law, - 3.
-Characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and state law, and - 4.
-Procedural safeguards and parental rights, including discipline procedures, specified in federal and state law; - (b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress; - (c) Employing or contracting with staff who have the required licensure to provide special education services; - (d) Meaningfully participating in a student's IEP meetings, to include making every effort to attend scheduled meetings; - (e) Agreeing to communicate with the responsible LEA concerning: - 1.
-Development of, and any changes to, the IEP, - 2.
-Services provided under the IEP and recommendations for a change in the services provided, - 3.
-The student's progress, - 4.
-Maintenance of the student's enrollment in the independent school, and - 5.
-Identification of students with suspected disabilities; and - (e) Committing to participate in dispute resolution as provided under federal and state law and the Board's rules relating to special education dispute resolution.
+(a) Demonstrating an understanding of special education requirements, including:

+- 1. provision of a free and appropriate public education in accordance with federal and state law. - 2. provision of education in the least restrictive environment in accordance with federal and state law, - 3. characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and state law, and - 4. procedural safeguards and parental rights, including discipline procedures, specified in federal and state law; - (b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress; - (c) Employing or contracting with staff who have the required licensure to provide special education services; - (d) Agreeing to participate meaningfully in a student's IEP meetings, to include making every effort to attend scheduled meetings; - (e) Agreeing to communicate with the responsible LEA concerning: - 1. development of, and any changes to, the IEP, - 2. services provided under the IEP and recommendations for a change in the services provided, - 3. the student's progress, - 4. maintenance of the student's enrollment in the school, and - 5. identification of students with suspected disabilities; and - (e) Committing to participate in dispute resolution as provided under federal and state law and the Board's rules relating to special education dispute resolution.